-Saudi Arabia says oil facilities near Riyadh attacked
+Saudi Arabia says oil facilities outside Riyadh attacked

-RIYADH/DUBAI (Reuters) - Saudi Arabia said explosive-laden drones had struck oil pumping stations in the Riyadh region on Tuesday in what it called an act of terrorism two days after Saudi oil tankers were sabotaged off the coast of the United Arab Emirates.
+RIYADH/DUBAI (Reuters) - Saudi Arabia said armed drones had struck two oil pumping stations in the kingdom on Tuesday in what it called a “cowardly” act of terrorism two days after Saudi oil tankers were sabotaged off the coast of the United Arab Emirates.

-The energy minister of the world’s largest oil exporter said the attack on two oil pumping stations had not disrupted oil production or exports of crude and petroleum products.
+The energy minister of the world’s largest oil exporter said the attack caused a fire, now contained, and minor damage at one pump station, but did not disrupt oil production or exports of crude and petroleum products.

+Oil prices spiked on news of the attack on the stations, more than 200 miles (320 km) west of the capital Riyadh.
+Brent crude futures rose 1.38% to trade at $71.20 by 1114 GMT.

-Energy Minister Khalid al-Falih, in comments run by state media, said the two recent attacks threatened global oil supplies and proved the need to counter “terrorist groups behind such destructive acts” including the Iranian-backed Houthi militias in Yemen.
+Energy Minister Khalid al-Falih, in comments run by state media, said the drone attack and Sunday’s sabotage of four vessels, including two Saudi tankers, off Fujairah emirate, a major bunkering hub, threatened global oil supplies.

+“These attacks prove again that it is important for us to face terrorist entities, including the Houthi militias in Yemen that are backed by Iran,” Falih said in an English-language statement issued by his ministry.

-Houthi-run Masirah TV earlier on Tuesday cited a military official saying the Houthis had launched drone attacks on “vital Saudi installations”.
-A Saudi-led military coalition has been fighting the Houthis in Yemen for four years.
+Houthi-run Masirah TV earlier said the group had launched drone attacks on “vital” Saudi installations in response to “continued aggression and blockade” on Yemen.

+A Saudi-led coalition has been battling the Houthis for four years in the Arabian Peninsula country to try to restore the internationally recognized government, in a conflict widely seen as a proxy war between Saudi Arabia and Iran.

+The Houthis have repeatedly launched drone and missile attacks on Saudi cities, but two Saudi sources old Reuters this was the first time an Aramco facility was hit by drones.

+State-run Aramco said it had temporarily shut down the East-West pipeline, known as Petroline, to evaluate its condition.
+The pipeline mainly transports crude from the kingdom’s eastern fields to Yanbu port, which lies north of Bab al-Mandeb.

-Tuesday’s attack and the operation against commercial vessels off the coast of the UAE on Sunday took place as the United States and Iran exchanged angry words over sanctions and the U.S. military presence in the region.
+The attacks occur amid a war of words between Washington and Tehran over sanctions and U.S. military presence in the region.

-The UAE has not revealed details on the nature of the attack on ships near Fujairah, a bunkering hub lying just outside the Strait of Hormouz, or blamed any party or country.
+The UAE has not revealed details about the nature of the attack on ships near Fujairah, a bunkering hub lying just outside the Strait of Hormuz, or blamed any party or country.

 Iran was a prime suspect in the sabotage on Sunday although Washington had no conclusive proof, a U.S. official familiar with American intelligence said on Monday.